chandar-lab/healthy-data-diet/README.md

 `python main.py --dataset Twitter --classifier_model roberta-base --seed 3 --data_augmentation_ratio 0.75 --CDA_examples_ranking EL2N --batch_size_biased_model 64 --num_epochs_biased_model 15 --batch_size_debiased_model 64 --method data_augmentation --num_epochs_debiased_model 15 --analyze_results True`

-**Experiment 2: Finding the best trade-off between fairness and performance:**
-The following command is used
-to do debiasing with 30% of the factual examples and 20% of the counterfactual examples using the proposed healthy
+**Experiment 2: Finding the best trade-off between fairness and performance** The following command is used to do debiasing with 30% of the factual examples and 20% of the counterfactual examples using the proposed healthy